gmichelo/drr/README.md

 The drr package is licensed under the MIT License.
 Please see the LICENSE file for details.

 ## Contributing and bug reports
-You are welcome to open a new issue [here on GitHub](https://github.com/bigmikes/drr/issues) to provide feedbacks.
+This package surely needs your help and feedbacks.
+You are welcome to open a new issue [here on GitHub](https://github.com/bigmikes/drr/issues).